 After a short rest we headed out to explore Arles.
 This town has Roman ruins and museums.
 Unfortunately we weren’t in Arles long enough to explore the sites in depth, but it is a lovely town.
 I recommend one additional day in Arles.

 We sat in one of the squares for some wine and cheese, then wandered around a little longer before going to dinner.
 For dinner we chose Les Filles du 16 – a lovely restaurant with a delicious Provencal menu.
+Another beautiful day in Provence ended.

-This morning we had a pickup at the hotel and drove back to St. Remy for a day of market shopping and a cooking class at our hotel.
+This morning we had a pickup at the hotel and drove back to St. Remy for a day of market shopping and a cooking class at our hotel. market days are great fun in Provence.

 We arrived at the beautiful hotel, Mas des Carassins, where one of the owners greeted us.
 This old stone building has been gorgeously renovated on the inside and has lush gardens and pools.
 The chef in their restaurant creates modern Provencal cuisine using local ingredients.